Aikohh/aikohh.github.io/source/skill-tree.md

 (marmelo-strike)=
 ### ![icon](_static/skill/38px-NGSUISkillMarmeloStrike.png) Marmelo Strike
 Allows you to throw Marmelo by holding and letting go of the Weapon Action, and unlocks Marmelo's Focus Gauge.
-Unlike Wulfen and Fredran's Focus Gauges, Marmelo's Focus Gauge is only increased by guarding an attack with the Weapon Action or [Hot Marmelo Parry](#hot-marmelo-parry).
+Unlike Wulfen and Fredran's Focus Gauges, Marmelo's Focus Gauge is only increased by guarding an attack with the Weapon Action, [Hot Marmelo Parry](#hot-marmelo-parry), or [Marmelo Patience](#marmelo-patience).
-Each time you guard an attack with the Weapon Action, Marmelo grows in size, increasing Marmelo's gauge up to 2 stages.
+Marmelo's Focus Gauge increases depending on the number of attacks Marmelo successfully guarded.
 Guarding one attack grants a Stage 1 Marmelo.
-After guarding 2 attacks, Marmelo remains at Stage 1.
-Guarding 3 attacks grants a Stage 2 Marmelo.
+Guarding three attacks grants a Stage 2 Marmelo.
 Generally, you should only throw Marmelo at Stage 2.
+The current stage of Marmelo can be seen in the hotbar and also manifests in Marmelo's physical size.

 ![Marmelo Strike Stages](_static/skill/MarmeloStrikeStages.png)
 _Marmelo at different stages depending on the gauge.
 Initially, Marmelo is small at Stage 0 (indicated by the 0 bars in its gauge).
 After guarding one or two attacks with the Weapon Action, Marmelo advances to Stage 1, increasing in size and damage when thrown.
 After guarding three or more attacks, Marmelo advances to Stage 2 in which size and damage are maximized._